Doubts can assail when considering or beginning homeschooling:

 - What if I have only one child?

-- What do I do with the preschoolers when I am teaching the older ones?
+- What do I do with my preschoolers when I am teaching the older ones?”

-Homeschooling allows families to relate deeply to one another and thus draws the family members closer together.
+Homeschooling allows family members to relate deeply to one another and thus draws the family closer together.
 Siblings develop more significant friendships with their brothers and sisters.
-Homeschooling creates times of solitude missing in our overly-structured culture.
+Homeschooling creates times of solitude missing in our overly-structured society.
 These times create space for the child to know himself separate from peer pressure.

-Few adults relate to more than a few "friends" at once.
+Few adults relate to more than a couple ‘friends’ at once.
 Even in the work world, socialization occurs in small groups or teams.
-The social skills needed to succeed are in the building of meaningful relationships.
+The social skills needed to succeed are in building meaningful relationships.
 The social life of school is often the best reason to AVOID ‘school.’
 One family began homeschooling when their daughter’s Jr. Hi. had seven suicides one semester.
 Not the kind of ‘socialization’ they wanted for their three students!

-Not only does homeschooling allow for more excellent socialization, but it also allows for better academic performance.
-By giving children more appropriate instruction (more challenging, in-depth, slower paced, etc.) the curriculum molds to the needs of the student rather than forcing the student through an academic assembly line.
+Not only does homeschooling allow for more quality socialization, but it also allows for better academic performance.
+By giving children more appropriate instruction (more challenging, in-depth, or slower paced, etc.) the curriculum is tailored to the needs of the student rather than forcing the student through an academic assembly line.
 With one-on-one instruction, less time is wasted waiting for the others.
 The family offers a more positive environment: spiritually, mentally, and physically.
 Students have time to pursue and become excellent in their interests and passions.

-Children who are allowed to assume responsibility for learning their interests and passions, thrive.
-Learning to adapt curricula to the child is a natural function of a parent, if the parent is willing to step out of their box-like definitions of school and enter into the world of education.
+Children who are allowed to assume responsibility for learning and pursuing their interests and passions.
+Learning to adapt curricula to the child is a natural function of a parent, if the parent is released and willing to step out of their box-like definitions of “school” and enter into the world of true education.
 At young ages, children tend to comply with parental wishes.
-While they may balk, as parents respond to the true needs of the child, usually his objections wane.
-As adolescents, students are capable of making education their own.
-Offering a negotiated agreement to try this new "thing" can put off suspected objections long enough for an adolescent to appreciate homeschooling advantages.
+While the child may balk at first, as parents respond to his true needs, usually his objections will wane.
+As adolescents, students are capable of “owning” their education—it’s their responsibility.
+Offering a negotiated agreement to try this new “thing” can put off suspected objections long enough for an adolescent to appreciate homeschooling advantages.

-While there are thousands of curriculum companies out there that would dearly love to sell each homeschooler something, research and advice can help negotiate the maze and avoid unnecessary expenses.
-Working with a Family Academy Teacher Consultant through Academy Northwest and our Able to Teach course can help parents cut through the deluge of curriculum and put a learning program together that matches the student’s academic needs, passions, and learning style.
+While there are thousands of curriculum companies out there that would dearly love to sell each homeschooler their wares, a gifted Teacher Consultant can help parents cut through the deluge of curriculum and put a learning program together that matches the student’s learning style, passions, and academic needs.